-We recently announced our CA Veracode Verified program.
+We recently announced our Veracode Verified program.
 To better suit the needs of organizations that are producing and updating apps at DevOps speed, we are attesting to the security of the overall development process of an application, rather than to the security of an application at one point in time.
 In this way, your prospects and customers can rest assured that security was embedded into the development process that created your product.
 With the Verified seal, you prove at a glance that you’ve made security a priority, and that your security program is backed by one of the most trusted names in the industry.

-The CA Veracode Verified program includes three tiers, allowing you to quickly get ramped up and achieve your first seal, then work toward the other tiers over time as you grow and mature your application security program.
+The Veracode Verified program includes three tiers, allowing you to quickly get ramped up and achieve your first seal, then work toward the other tiers over time as you grow and mature your application security program.
 This is the third in a three-part blog series that takes a detailed look at each of the three tiers.
-The first tier of the CA Veracode Verified program is Verified Standard, the second tier is the Verified Team tier, and the third is the Verified Continuous tier.
+The first tier of the Veracode Verified program is Verified Standard, the second tier is the Verified Team tier, and the third is the Verified Continuous tier.
 Each tier builds upon the elements of the previous tier.
 What does application security look like at the Verified Continuous tier?

 Organizations in the Verified Continuous tier: